-Economic, political and other risks associated with international sales and operations could adversely affect our financial performance.
+Economic, political, operational and other risks associated with international sales and operations could adversely affect our financial performance.

-In fiscal 2010, revenues from shipments made to customers outside of the United States accounted for approximately 43% of our revenues.
-They were 47% in fiscal 2011and 47% in fiscal 2012.
-Of the revenues generated during fiscal 2012 from shipments made to customers outside of the United States, 27% represented sales made by subsidiaries based in the United States to foreign customers, and the balance represented sales generated by foreign subsidiaries.
-Since we sell certain of our products worldwide, our businesses are subject to risks associated with doing business internationally.
+In fiscal 2011, 2012 and 2013 revenues from shipments made to customers outside of the United States accounted for approximately 47%, 47% and 52% of our revenues, respectively.
+Of the revenues generated during fiscal 2013 from sales made to customers outside of the United States, 18% represented sales made by subsidiaries based in the United States to foreign customers, and the balance represented sales generated by foreign subsidiaries.
+Since we sell certain of our products and services worldwide, our businesses are subject to risks associated with doing business internationally.
 We anticipate that revenues from international operations will continue to represent a substantial portion of our total revenue.
 In addition, many of our manufacturing facilities, and therefore employees, suppliers, real property, capital equipment, cash and other assets are located outside the United States.
-Accordingly, our future results could be harmed by a variety of factors, including:
+Accordingly, our future results could be harmed by a variety of factors, including without limitation:

-- changes in foreign currency exchange rates; - changes in a country's or region's political or economic conditions, particularly in developing or emerging markets; - political and economic instability, including the possibility of civil unrest, terrorism, mass violence or armed conflict; - longer payment cycles of foreign customers and difficulty of collecting receivables in foreign jurisdictions; - trade protection measures and import or export licensing requirements; - differing legal and court systems; - differing tax laws and changes in those laws; - · difficulty in staffing and managing widespread operations; - · difficulty in managing distributors and sales agents and their compliance with applicable laws; - differing labor laws and changes in those laws; - · differing protection of intellectual property and changes in that protection; and
+- changes in foreign currency exchange rates; - changes in a country's or region's political or economic conditions, particularly in developing or emerging markets; - political and economic instability, including the possibility of civil unrest, terrorism, mass violence or armed conflict; - longer payment cycles of foreign customers and difficulty of collecting receivables in foreign jurisdictions; - trade protection measures; - · difficulty in staffing and managing widespread operations; and - difficulty in managing distributors and sales agents and their compliance with applicable laws.